[ Cross-Step Waltz History | Step Descriptions | 138 Variations | Waltz Groups | Music ]

 He-Goes-She-Goes: A) He raises his L arm and travels straight forward under it, passing in front of her, then lowers his arm (cts.
 1-2-3).
 Lead's hint: look forward LOD as you duck under instead of looking back at her, which would misdirect the intended direction of travel.
 B) Walk forward with her at his L side (4-5-6).
 C) He raises his L hand and loops it toward the left in front of her head to lead her into a CCW Follow's Underarm Turn (7-8-9).
 Follow's hint: travel with him as you turn, as opposed to stopping and turning in place.
 D) He lowers his L hand and sweeps her by in front of him back to his R side and catches her (10-11-12).
 Follow's hint: complete a full 360° turn on part C so that you're facing forward LOD at the beginning of D, crossing forward instead of backing up into waltz position.

-Optional ornamentation: Either the lead or follow may do a grapevine step on Part B, instead of simply walking forward.
+Optional ornamentation: Either the Lead or Follow may do a grapevine step on Part B, instead of simply walking forward.
 Count 4: Slightly face toward partner and cross in front.
 5: Step side toward LOD.
 6: Cross behind.
 This is shown in the video as the Grapevine Rollaway.

 Lead's Underarm Turn: Simply Parts A and D of He-Goes-She-Goes.